CSSAuditors/audit/site/blog/the-very-first-css-report-about-css-file-sizes-and-file-count.md

             Other things I’d look at have already been mentioned.
           author: Azlan
       - description: >-
           There seems to be no answer to what CSS code quality implies.
-Everyone’s answer is different and it depends on various apsects.
+Everyone’s answer is different, and it depends on various aspects.
   - title: >-
       The Very First Audit Report
     list:
       - description: >-
           One of the first thing that comes to mind when thinking about the quality of the code is file size.
-That is exactly what we did in our first report – we audited CSS code of all Premier League sites.
+That is exactly what we did in our first report – we audited the CSS code of all Premier League sites.
 This is the part where I managed to include my passion, sports, into the project.

           The full report is available [here](/reports/premier-league-2021-02/).
 I don’t want to write any spoilers, so I will leave you to read it thoroughly.